kunhwiko/concepts/cloud/aws/B-IAM.md

 ---
 ##### IAM Policy Types
 ```
+Managed Policy:
-a) Managed Policy: Standalone policy that is defined and maintained by AWS.
-These policies are predefined for
+- Standalone policy that is defined and maintained by AWS.
+These policies are predefined for convenience reasons.
-convenience reasons.

-b) Customer Managed Policy: Customers can define their own standalone policy and attach this policy to any number of
-users, groups, and roles.
+Customer Managed Policy:
+- Customers can define their own standalone policy and attach this policy to any number of users, groups, and roles.

+Inline Policy:
-c) Inline Policy: Policy that is directly embedded into a single IAM identity.
-The policy maintains a strict one-to-one
+- Policy that is directly embedded into a single IAM identity.
+The policy maintains a strict one-to-one relationship
-relationship between a policy and an identity.
+  between a policy and an identity.
 ```

 ##### Resource Based Policy